lunasilvestre/market_dashboard/README.md

    terraform apply -auto-approve
    ```

+4. **Retrieve Terraform Outputs**:

-4. **Terraform Outputs**: After this Terraform deployment, several outputs will be provided, including AWS credentials for CI/CD, subnet IDs, VPC ID, security group IDs, and ECR repository URL.
+   After the deployment, several outputs will be provided, including AWS credentials for CI/CD, subnet IDs, VPC ID, security group IDs, and ECR repository URL.
 These outputs are necessary for setting up the CI/CD pipeline and should be added as GitHub Secrets if you wish to enable CI/CD automation.

    To retrieve the CI/CD user secret key, run: